Special Ed Connection

 Autism Support Group

 FDLRS Sunrise has partnered with Polk County Public Schools and United Way of Central Florida to host a support group for families and caregivers of children with Autism Spectrum Disorder.
 The meetings recur on the third Tuesday of every month and are held at the Family Fundamentals center in downtown Lakeland.
 Further information can be found on the Autism Support Group flyer.

 BrightExpectations is the Department of Health’s website to provide resources and information on developmental disabilities for pregnant women, health care providers, parents, and families.
 This website is a portal to provide information on evaluation and intervention services, support programs for families, resources for health care providers, and serve as a clearinghouse of information on developmental disabilities.

 The Florida Department of Education has created a new website entitled FloridaStudents.org which provides Florida Standards-aligned student tutorials and resources for grades K-12 in the areas of Language Arts, Mathematics, Science, and Civics.
 Additional tutorials are being added.

 District-Specific ESE Information

 As a parent, you are entitled to information about your rights under the Individuals with Disabilities Education Act (IDEA).
 These rights, or procedural safeguards, are intended to ensure that you have the opportunity to be a partner in the educational decisions made regarding your child.

 Scholarship Opportunities for Students with Disabilities

-The Gardiner Scholarship Program provides eligible students with a scholarship that can be used to purchase approved services or products in order to design a customized educational program for the student.
+The Gardiner Scholarship Program provides eligible students with a scholarship that can be used to purchase approved services or products to design a customized educational program for the student.
 Scholarships can be used for specialized services such as speech or occupational therapy, instructional materials, tuition at an eligible private school, contributions to a college prepaid account and more.
-The program is directly administered by state-approved nonprofit scholarship funding organizations.
+The program is directly administered by state-approved nonprofit scholarship-funding organizations.

 Florida Access Project